JLGaumnitz/mongo-news-scraper/README.md

 ![Mongo News Scraper Start](./imagesForReadme/mongo_news_scraper_02_button_to_scrape.PNG)

-Then click the Home button to see the articles displayed on the Home page.
+Then click the Home button to see the lst of articles with the title, summary, and a link displayed on the Home page.

 ![Mongo News Scraper Start](./imagesForReadme/mongo_news_scraper_03_articles_scraped.PNG)